helios-ag/FMElfinderBundle/README.md

 * driver - can be LocalFileSystem, FTP or MySQL2, currently supported only LocalFileSystem, default is LocalFileSystem
 * locale - locale determines, which language, ElFinder will use, to translate user interface, default is current request locale
 * editor - determines what template to render, to be compatible with WYSIWYG web editor, currently supported options are:
- "ckeditor", "tinymce" and "simple".
+ "ckeditor", "tinymce", "simple" and "custom".
 How to configure CKEDitor and TinyMCE to work with this bundle, will be explained further in this document.
  "simple" can be used as standalone filebrowser for managing and uploading files.
+* editor_template - define template to renderer editor is set to "custom".
 * showhidden - hides directories starting with . (dot)
 * connector - root node for defining options for elfinder root directiories and debug option
 * roots - define